influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/data_exploration.md

 In the CLI, fully qualify a measurement to query data in a database other than the `USE`d database and in a retention policy other than the `DEFAULT` retention policy.
-In the HTTP API, fully qualify a measurement in place of using the `db` and `rp` query string parameters if desired.
+In the InfluxDB API, fully qualify a measurement in place of using the `db` and `rp` query string parameters if desired.

 #### Select all data from a measurement in a particular database